$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Dissections, embedding activities, and some open problems

+We also define another notion of activity: Let us fix a vertex $v_0$ of the directed graph $G$, and call it the base point.
+For a spanning tree $T$, we say that an edge $e\in T$ is \emph{internally basepoint-passive} if $e$ points away from $v_0$ in $T$, furthermore the fundamental cut $C^*(T,e)$ is not a directed cut (in $G$).

+\begin{remark} Note that in a bidirected graph no cut is directed, whence for bidirected graphs, basepoint-passivity of $e$ in $T$ is equivalent to $e$ pointing away from $v_0$ in $T$.
+That is exactly the notion of passivity used in Theorem \ref{thm:sym_edge_h-vector}. \end{remark}

-In \cite{semibalanced} it is proved that for a semi-balanced digraph $G$, Jaeger trees form a dissecting tree set.
-Moreover, for Jaeger trees, internal embedding semi-passivities agree with basepoint-passivities (using the same $v_0$ for basepoint as in the definitions of Jaeger trees and their associated edge-orders), and the generating function of internal embedding semi-passivities for Jaeger trees gives the $h^*$-polynomial of the root polytope $\mathcal{Q}_G$.
+It is proved in \cite[Lemma 6.4]{semibalanced} that for edges of Jaeger trees of semi-balanced digraphs, embedding semi-passivity is equivalent to basepoint-passivity (where we use the same ribbon structure and basis for defining the Jaeger trees and the embedding semi-passivities, and we use the vertex from the basis to define basepoint-passivities).
+Moreover, in \cite{semibalanced} we proved that the generating function of internal embedding semi-passivities for Jaeger trees gives the $h^*$-polynomial of the root polytope $\mathcal{Q}_G$.
+However, it is easy to see that in general the two activity notions are different.

-However, the above properties do not hold for arbitrary dissecting tree sets for semi-balanced digraphs: we will now show by counterexample that at that level of generality, neither internal embedding semi-passivities nor basepoint-passivities will necessarily yield the $h^*$-vector of the root polytope.
+Here we show that if we consider an arbitrary dissecting tree set for our semi-balanced digraph, then neither internal embedding semi-passivities, nor basepoint-passivities give the $h^*$-polynomial of $\mathcal{Q}_G$ anymore.

 Take the semi-balanced digraph $G$ depicted in the left panel of Figure \ref{fig:counterex}.
 We claim that the trees $T_1, \dots, T_4$ of Figure \ref{fig:counterex} form a dissecting tree set for $G$.
-We have already seen in Example \ref{ex:semibalanced_fixed} that a dissecting tree set for this graph has four trees.
-Hence it is enough to show that the simplices corresponding to $T_1, \dots, T_4$ are pairwise interior disjoint.
+We have already seen in Example \ref{ex:semibalanced_fixed} that a dissecting tree set for this graph has to have four trees.
+Hence by Proposition \ref{prop:dissecting_necessary_condition}, it suffices to find a cut for any two of the trees such that one of them only intesects the cut in edges going in one of the directions, while the other tree only intersects the cut in edges going in the other direction.
+It is not hard to find such cuts for the trees $T_1, \dots, T_4$.
+For example, for $T_1$ and $T_2$, the elementary cut consisting of the three horizontal edges is suitable.